mohammadmehdikeramati/A_data_science_project_from_the_scratch/README.md

 In terms of using regression algortithms, two different approaches were considered: Applying liner regression and a Artificial Neural Network (ANN) based regression.
 In both methods, algorithms try to predict target using features (one by one).
 A featre will be selected, which its prediction (result of implementing regression algorithms on it) has a lower Mean Absolute Errore or Mean Squre Error.
 This part's code was uploaded as 'Regression categorical feature using linear regression.

-Applying linear regression on features in 'best variation creation' group:
+Results of applying linear regression on features in 'best variation creation' group were proposed below.
+First, the result of applying linear regression on 'City_ code', which was a feature with the maximum differences among clsasses' mean.
+Then, the features were combined according eligibility list (presented earlier) and the algorithm